casualuser/casualuser.github.io/cv.md

 - **AI / LLM Infrastructure & Integrations**
   - End-to-end integration of AI tools and LLM-based services into production systems
   - Real-world integrations for YC-backed startups and large US law firms associations
-  - Healthcare AI services engineered for HIPAA, SOC 2, and GDPR compliance readiness
+  - Healthcare AI services engineered for HIPAA, SOC 2, PCI, and GDPR compliance readiness
   - Multi-provider LLM routing and evaluation, including SWE-bench–based benchmarking
   - Experience with OpenAI-like LLMs and a2a protocol–based cross-framework integration
   - RAG architectures with optimized data flows and domain-specific processing rules